 When choosing a team for application development, a project manager is a specialist many tend to overlook.
-Especially if one has never considered project management to have any importance for the successful outcome.
-In this article, we are going to explain why a project manager is not someone to underestimate, and what role they carry out here at IDAP.
+Especially if a business client has never considered project management a crucial driver of a successful outcome.
+This article explains why a project manager is not someone to underestimate and what role they carry out here at IDAP.

-A project manager in outsourcing (or a PM for short) is a person responsible for overseeing that software development runs smoothly by carefully planning, executing and delegating tasks aimed at successful implementation of the software in question.
+A project manager (PM) in outsourcing oversees that software development runs smoothly by carefully planning, executing, and delegating tasks to implement the software successfully.

-Their primary concern is to predict risks, detect problems and get rid of them in the least painful way so it won’t impact the project in a bad, irreversible way.
-Often, without their careful eye of providence, even the smallest issue can make things go south, e.g. mess the timeline of the project or tremendously increase the final cost.
+PMs’ primary concern is to predict risks, detect problems, and eliminate them least painfully so they won’t impact the project in a wrong, irreversible way.
+Without the project manager’s careful eye of providence, even the slightest issue can make things go south, e.g., mess the project’s timeline or tremendously increase the final cost.

 Project Manager’s main responsibilities

-The number of responsibilities that fall on the shoulders of a project manager can vary depending on the size of the project, team, and client’s desires.
-Some apps may take only a couple of weeks to develop, while other large-scale projects may last from several months to years even.
-The project manager is a key to the successful delivery of the app and will have to deal with large pools of different tasks such as:
+The scope of responsibilities that fall on a project manager’s shoulders can vary depending on the scale of the project, the team, and the client’s requirements.
+Some apps may take only a couple of weeks to develop, while other large-scale projects may even last several months to years.

 - Preparing the business case and showing the impact of a project in terms of costs, savings, revenues, and benefits.

-- Tracking key project milestones and adjusting project plans to meet the needs of the business.
+- Tracking core milestones and adjusting project plans to meet dynamic business needs.

-- Coordinating effective communication with all stakeholders throughout the process.
+- Coordinating efficient communication with all stakeholders throughout the process.

 Mitigating Technical Risks

-However, such delays can be avoided if a person responsible for the project frequently communicates with the team and puts enough efforts into monitoring their work.
-Basically, a good manager understands all specifics of the laid down tasks and can delegate it to the most suitable specialists.
+However, such delays can be avoided if a person responsible for the project frequently communicates with the team and puts enough effort into monitoring their work.
+A good manager understands all specifics of the laid down tasks and can delegate them to the most suitable specialists.

 Mitigating Monetary Risks